code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

   - /2016/09/spring-kafka-hello-world-consumer.html
 ---

-{% include figure image_path="/assets/images/logos/spring-logo.jpg" alt="spring logo" %}
+{% include figure image_path="/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo" %}

 The [Spring for Apache Kafka (spring-kafka) project](https://projects.spring.io/spring-kafka/) applies core Spring concepts to the development of Kafka-based messaging solutions.
 It provides a 'template' as a high-level abstraction for sending messages.
 It also provides support for Message-driven POJOs with `@KafkaListener` annotations and a 'listener container'.